Analysis | Biden’s rhetoric aside, Democrats end the year still stuck on advancing voting rights

-Biden returned to those themes on Friday.
+Biden returned to those themes Friday.
 “This new sinister combination of voter suppression and election subversion, it’s un-American, it’s undemocratic and, sadly, it is unprecedented since Reconstruction,” he told graduates of the historically Black university at their commencement.

 Republicans have routinely denounced Biden’s rhetoric about voting rights, particularly his characterization that what is taking place in some states is “Jim Crow 2.0.”
-At the same time, Republicans have consistently opposed efforts in the Senate to even begin debate on Democratic-sponsored legislation aimed at expanding voting rights.
+At the same time, Republicans have consistently opposed efforts in the Senate even to begin debate on Democratic-sponsored legislation aimed at expanding voting rights.

 The year began with H.R.
 1, a sprawling voting rights bill that was passed by the House in March.
-It arrived in the Senate to some fanfare, but immediately ran into a Republican roadblock.
+It arrived in the Senate to some fanfare but immediately ran into a Republican roadblock.
 Senate Minority Leader Mitch McConnell (R-Ky.) was among the most vociferous opponents, calling the bill “an election takeover scheme” by the federal government and by implication the Democrats.

 Republicans did more than oppose it, however.
-With Democrats needing 60 votes to move the bill forward, GOP senators voted not to allow the bill to come to the floor for debate and amending.
-By year’s end, Republicans had three times prevented debate on the comprehensive bill or a compromise version that had been engineered by Sen. Joe Manchin III (D-W.Va.).
+With Democrats needing 60 votes to move the bill forward, GOP senators voted not to allow the bill to come to the floor for debate and amendment.
+By year’s end, Republicans had three times prevented debate on the comprehensive bill or on a compromise version that had been engineered by Sen. Joe Manchin III (D-W.Va.).
 Manchin’s bill was designed to address criticisms that H.R.
 1 was too sweeping and too prescriptive.

 Last month, Republicans blocked another bill, named for the late House member and civil rights legend John Lewis (D-Ga.).
 This legislation is intended to restore a key portion of the Voting Rights Act that was neutered by the Supreme Court in 2013.
 In 2006, the Senate voted 98-to-zero to reauthorize the act for another 25 years.
 Today, Republicans will not allow a measure to restore a critical section of the act, requiring preclearance of election changes in some jurisdictions, to come to the floor.